alfred-nutile-inc/laravel-feature-flag/readme.md

 php artisan vendor:publish --provider="AlfredNutileInc\LaravelFeatureFlags\FeatureFlagsProvider" --tag='views'
 ~~~

 This will then place the files in `resources/vendors/laravel-feature-flags`.
-Just note that the views `@extends('layouts.default')` so if yours differs you will need to make an adjustment to the published views files.
+Just note that the views `@extends(config("laravel-feature-flag.default_view")) @section('content')` you can set this in the published config, see below.

 Next, publish the configuration: